SSD vs HDD: Everything you have to know

 What are the differences and why a user may prefer one or the other?

-Noise: Solid-state drives do not make any noise, mainly because they do not have mechanical parts.
+Solid-state drives do not make any noise, mainly because they do not have mechanical parts.

-Physical size: As hard drives have rotating plates, there is a limit to how small they can be in size.
-Solid state drives do not have this limitation, continuing to decrease as time goes by, being able to store more than 100 GB in a space smaller than a pen drive.
+As hard drives have rotating plates, there is a limit to how small they can be in size.
+Solid state drives keep shrinking over time, now storing over 100 GB in a space smaller than a pen drive.

-Durability: SSDs have no moving parts like HDD, and therefore, are more likely to keep your data safe, in case your laptop bag falls or your system is affected by an impact while it is running.
+SSDs have no moving parts like HDD, and therefore, are more likely to keep your data safe, in case your laptop bag falls or your system is affected by an impact while it is running.
+Speed and performance: This is the place where solid-state drives earn by ample advantage.
+A PC equipped with an SSD will work much faster, connecting in a matter of four or five seconds.